dacrab/clubos-legacy/README.md

 ## 🤝 Contributing

-We welcome contributions to Proteas!
+We welcome contributions to Custom NextJS POS!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)